defndaines/summoners_tail/README.md

 ## Usage

 At this time, this project is expected to run from IEx.
-It requires a API key from Riot Games.
+It requires an API key from Riot Games.
 You can register and attain a key at https://developer.riotgames.com/